 7. LESS, OR NO PMS

-In fact, I don’t even know when my period is going to come these days as I get barely any mood swings or pain; where as before I needed a whole box of pain killers just to get me through this time of month.
-Again, I’m certain is more than likely down to my anti inflammatory plant based diet.
+In fact, I don’t even know when my period is going to come these days as I get barely the mood swings or pain I was used to.
+Whereas before I needed a whole box of pain killers just to get me through this time of month.
+Again, I’m certain this is more than likely down to my anti inflammatory plant based diet.

-I haven’t actually had true depression for years, as I’ve always controlled it by eating healthily and exercising (in my opinion this is the ONLY viable long term solution for anxiety and depression.
+I haven’t actually had true depression for years as I’ve always kept it at bay as much as possible by eating healthily and exercising.
+For me this has been the ONLY viable long term solution for anxiety and depression.

-Cleaning the junk out of your body will also clear the junk out of your head much like a detoxification, making you feel much calmer and happier.
+Cleaning the junk out of your body will also clear the junk out of your head much like a detoxification, making you feel calmer and happier.
 You’ll also feel your stress levels dropping, giving you much more control over your life.

 9. BETTER MEMORY

-I find that my memory is like a sponge now, whereas before my brain fog meant I could forget something as soon as it went in, which was often quite embarrassing.
-I now am able to learn new things more quickly than ever, so this is yet another a MAJOR PLUS of this super healthy lifestyle.
+I find that my memory is like a sponge now, whereas before my brain fog meant I could forget something as soon as it went in )which was often quite embarrassing).
+I now am able to learn new things more quickly than ever, so this was yet another MAJOR PLUS of this super healthy lifestyle for me.

-- Buying imitation dairy and other animal products is one thing on the list that you don’t actually need to do, as many of them do not offer much in terms of nutritional benefits.
-However, they may stand in as a good substitute while you’re finding your plant based feet.
+- Swap your ordinary dairy products for the vegan versions that can easily be found in abundance in most supermarkets these days.
+There are also a good deal of soy and coconut based versions of cheeses, yogurts, butters and ice creams, so you need never go without.
+Buying imitation dairy and other animal products is one thing on the list that you don’t actually need to do as many of them do not offer much in terms of nutritional benefits.
+Plus, they are not strictly ‘whole food’ plant based.
+However, they may stand in as a good substitute while you’re finding your feet.

-- Swap meat for tofu, tempeh, seitan, quinoa, or pulses as all of these can be added to stir-fries, curries, chilis, or pretty much any dish that you would ordinarily use meat for.
+- Swap meat for tofu, tempeh, seitan, quinoa or pulses, as all of these can be added to stir-fries, curries, chilis, or pretty much any dish that you would ordinarily use meat for.

 THINGS TO ADD IN

-Just to clarify, some of the foods on this list contain fats, carbs and protein all together in the same food and is the reason they may be written in more than one section.
+Just to clarify, some of the foods on this list contain fats, carbs and protein all together in the same food and this is the reason they may be written in more than one section.